Shaik568/AWS--Portfolio-Taj/README.md

 ___
 # [AWS Project 2](https://shaik568.github.io/AWS-Project-Part-2/)
 # Project Description: Data Protection, Governance, and Monitoring
-* This project involves setting up a comprehensive data analytics platform using AWS services to manage  to give a better protection on data monitoring and enriching the City of Vancouver’s animal control data.
+* This project involves setting up a comprehensive data analytics platform using AWS services to manage  to give a better protection on data monitoring and enriching the City of Vancouver’s Storefront data.
 ## Project Title: AWS Data Analytic Platform for the City of Vancouver - Part 2
 * This project aims to design and implement a Data Analytics Platform (DAP) using Amazon Web Services (AWS) to Data Enriching, Data Protection, Governance, and Monitoring
 ## Project Objective: